The HTTP 429 status code means a client has sent too many requests.

 API services tend to rate-limit requests to prevent abuse or sell access to more expensive plans with fewer restrictions.
 Rate limits are typically implemented using API keys, but it is not uncommon to limit requests by IP address or user agent.

-When a client reaches a certain threshold of requests (e.g., 420 requests in one hour), a server that wants to rate-limit the client will send the
+When a client reaches a certain threshold of requests (for example, 420 requests in one hour), a server that wants to rate-limit the client will send the

 429 Too Many Requests status code.

 Retry-After HTTP header asking a client to retry a request after a certain period.

 Some services include HTTP headers like